w3c/reffy/README.md

 * `cacheRefresh`: set this flag to `never` to tell the crawler to use the cache entry for a URL directly, instead of sending a conditional HTTP request to check whether the entry is still valid.
 This parameter is typically useful when developing Reffy's code to work offline.
 * `resetCache`: set this flag to `true` to tell the crawler to reset the contents of the local cache when it starts.

-### Hardcoded rules

-Some rules or exceptions to the rule are hardcoded.
-In particular:

-* The URL of some of the Editor's Drafts returned by the W3C API can be invalid, or a document that when loaded redirects to another.
-The list is hardcoded in the `completeWithInfoFromW3CApi`method in `src/cli/crawl-specs.js`.
-The crawler loads the latest published version for these specs.
-* The heuristics used to find the "single page" link are defined in the `processSpecification` function in `util.js`.
-They may need to be extended to support other cases.
-* For each spec, the crawler reports a list of URLs which may be considered as equivalent for the purpose of referencing.
-This list typically includes the initial shortname URL for W3C specs, the dated URL of the latest published version of the spec, and the URL of the Editor's Draft.
-For a couple of specs, it also includes links to previous or alternate "versions" of the spec.
-For instance, the versions of the HTML5.1 spec include the HTML5 W3C Recommendation and the WHATWG HTML Living Standard.
-The study tool uses that information when it checks the list of references to find missing ones.
-Ideally, the W3C API would return up-to-date information such as "supercedes" to clarify the relationship between versions of the same spec.
-The mapping is hardcoded in `addKnownVersions` in `src/lib/util.js`.

 ## Contributing